If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 In addition to the standard release, a "W" version was also released in Japan that included two six-button USB Mega Drive controllers.

-Also released alongside the Japanese versions was the Mega Drive Tower Mini, containing miniature versions of the Mega-CD and 32X plus Sonic & Knuckles and Sonic the Hedgehog carts, which can be attached to the Mega Drive Mini to form the Mega-CD 32X, though the addons are hollow shells except the Mega-CD (containing a printout of the interior, including a Sonic CD disc).
-US and European versions of the Tower were also made, but these were limited runs and not for sale.
+Also released alongside the Japanese versions were the Mega Drive Tower Mini (containing miniature versions of the Mega-CD and 32X plus Sonic & Knuckles and Sonic the Hedgehog carts, which can be attached to the Mega Drive Mini to form the Mega-CD 32X) and the Mega Drive Tower Mini Zero (containing miniature versions of the Mega Adaptor, 11 Mark III/Master System carts, and a Sega Card), though the addons are hollow shells except the Mega-CD (containing a printout of the interior, including a Sonic CD disc).
+US and European versions of the Tower Mini were also made, but these were limited runs and not for sale.

 To do: Unused games, DEBUG mode, Sega Vintage Collection PS3/360 leftovers, and other stuff here. |